-Except for the transactions disclosed in Note 29 to the consolidated financial statements, there are no business connections between individual Board members, including companies or organizations represented by them, and Sonova Holding AG.
+In the 2017/18 financial year, there were no business connections between individual Board members, including companies or organizations represented by them, and Sonova Holding AG.

 Other activities and vested interests

 Except as disclosed in the biographies of the members of the Board of Directors, no member of the Board of Directors holds any position in a governing or supervisory body of any important private or public sector organization, institution, or foundation; none holds any permanent management or consultancy position with an important interest group, or any public or political office.